Flight of the Conchords: 2011–present: reunion, tours, and film

 In an interview with Vulture, Bret said that plans were in the works for a reunion tour in 2012 and that he and Jemaine were discussing a Flight of the Conchords movie.
 On 28 November 2011, he stated that efforts were being made to bring the comedy folk duo to the big screen: "We're going to try and do a movie.
 We just need a story."
 However, HBO has stated they themselves do not have plans for such a film.
 In an interview published in Indiewire in August 2015, Clement said that a Flight of the Conchords movie was being written, although he indicated that it is still in the early phases.

 It was confirmed in March 2012, that a full 10-show tour of larger New Zealand venues was in place for June 2012.
 Tickets went on sale on 23 March, with the premium seats at each venue available only in person at the box office, to prevent scalping.
 All original shows sold out within 10 minutes once they were released on general sale.

 For Red Nose Day 2012, the duo recorded a charity single composed of lyrics volunteered by Auckland and Wellington school children, titled "Feel Inside (And Stuff Like That)".
 The song features performances from other New Zealand celebrities, including Dave Dobbyn, Brooke Fraser, Boh Runga, Samuel Flynn Scott, Luke Buda, Savage, Young Sid, Tyree, Deach, PNC, Zowie, Ruby Frost, Kids of 88, Rikki Morris, Moana Maniapoto, Nathan King, Maitereya, Victoria Girling-Butcher, Elizabeth Marvelly, Peter Urlich and Cherie Mathieson.
 The song entered at number one on the New Zealand Singles Chart, becoming their first number one and was certified Platinum, selling over 15,000 copies in its first week.

 On 23 August 2013, Flight of the Conchords co-headlined the Oddball & Curiosity Festival with Dave Chappelle, kicking off the tour in Austin, Texas.
 In 2016, the duo performed new songs alongside old favourites on a North American tour; they also appeared at the 2016 Newport Folk Festival in Newport, Rhode Island.

 In 2018, Flight of the Conchords reunited for Flight of the Conchords: Live in London, a one-hour TV special on HBO.
+The special was preceded with a tour in the United Kingdom and Ireland that year.
+The duo reunited with two performances at the 2026 Netflix is a Joke Festival in Los Angeles in May 2026.

+They reunited again in 2026 to perform in public for the first time in eight years.